jhey/phenotypes/README.md

 ### SASS

-The recommended way to use the styles for phenotypes is to import the scss entrypoint phenotypes.scss in your own project.
+The recommended way to use the styles for Phenotypes is to import the scss entrypoint phenotypes.scss in your own project.
 When installed via npm this will be located at `@aminohealth/phenotypes/styles/phenotypes.scss`.
-This does require your project to use [Sass](https://sass-lang.com/).
-This is; however, not required and for that reason we also provide plain old css that you are able to use.
+This does require your project to use [SASS](https://sass-lang.com/).
+This is; however, not required and for that reason we also provide plain old CSS that you are able to use.

 **NOTE**  By default the phenotypes.scss entry point when compiled will include CSS variables in the output.
 CSS variables are required for custom themes.
-CSS variables will work fine for all evergreen browsers; however, if you need to support a browser that does not support CSS variables (IE) or do not require a custom theme, you can compile the css variables away (Or see the [Theming guide](/guides/11-theming.md) for supporting IE .)
+CSS variables will work fine for all evergreen browsers; however, if you need to support a browser that does not support CSS variables (IE) or do not require a custom theme, you can compile the CSS variables away (Or see the [Theming guide](/guides/11-theming.md) for supporting IE).
 CSS variables can be compiled away easily by post-processing via [postcss](https://postcss.org/) and using the [postcss-preset-env](https://preset-env.cssdb.org/) plugin.
-An example of how to do this is can be seen in our own build process when we compile the phenotypes.scss file to plain old css [here](./scripts/compileScss.js#L40-L48).
+An example of how to do this is can be seen in our own build process when we compile the phenotypes.scss file to plain old CSS [here](./scripts/compileScss.js#L40-L48).

 ### CSS

-If you do not want to use sass there are two different css files that Phenotypes provides.
+If you do not want to use SASS there are two different CSS files that Phenotypes provides.
 The most straightforward of which is located at `@aminohealth/dist/css/phenotypes.css` when installed via npm.
-The other file is a themable css file that is located at `@aminohealth/dist/css/phenotypes.themable.css`.
+The other file is a themable CSS file that is located at `@aminohealth/dist/css/phenotypes.themable.css`.
 This file uses CSS variables to set theme variables and propagate those values to the Phenotypes styling.
 More information on this can be found in the [Theming guide](/guides/11-theming.md).

+## Browser Support

+CSS variables (used in theming) are [supported by all evergreen browsers](https://caniuse.com/#feat=css-variables).
+As with most modern web standards Internet Explorer is not supported by default.
+If you must support IE you can use the [css-vars-ponyfill](https://jhildenbiddle.github.io/css-vars-ponyfill/#/) that will compile away the CSS variables at runtime.
+This ponyfill will work for all browsers that do not support CSS variables not just IE.

 ### Peer Dependencies